MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-701-Organization-Operation-Federal-Credit-Unions/section-701.36.md

 (4) Land that has been improved, but the improvements serve no purpose for the federal credit union's planned use of the property.

-(c) *Premises not currently used to transact credit union business.* (1) If a federal credit union acquires premises for future expansion and does not fully occupy them within one year, it must have a board resolution in place by the end of that year with definitive plans for full occupation.
-Premises are fully occupied when the federal credit union (or the federal credit union and a credit union service organization or a vendor) uses the entire space on a full-time basis.
-Credit union service organizations and vendors must use the space primarily to support the federal credit union or to serve the federal credit union's members.
-The federal credit union must make its plans for full occupation available to NCUA upon request.

-(2) If a federal credit union acquires premises for future expansion, including unimproved land or unimproved real property, it must partially occupy them within a reasonable period, but no later than six years after the date of acquisition.
+(c) *Premises not currently used to transact credit union business.* (1) If a federal credit union acquires premises, including unimproved land or unimproved real property, it must partially occupy each of them within a reasonable period, but no later than six years after the date of acquisition.
 NCUA may waive the partial occupation requirements.
 To seek a waiver, a federal credit union must submit a written request to its Regional Office and fully explain why it needs the waiver.
 The Regional Director will provide the federal credit union a written response, either approving or disapproving the request.
 The Regional Director's decision will be based on safety and soundness considerations.

-(3) A federal credit union must make diligent efforts to dispose of abandoned premises and any other real property it does not intend to use in transacting business.
+(2) A federal credit union must make diligent efforts to dispose of abandoned premises and any other real property it does not intend to use in transacting business.
 The federal credit union must seek fair market value for the property, and record its efforts to dispose of abandoned premises.
 After premises have been abandoned for four years, the federal credit union must publicly advertise the property for sale.
 The federal credit union must complete the sale within five years of abandonment, unless NCUA waives this requirement.
 To seek a waiver, a federal credit union must submit a written request to its Regional Office and fully explain why it needs the waiver.
 The Regional Director will provide the federal credit union a written response, either approving or disapproving the request.
 The Regional Director's decision will be based on safety and soundness considerations.

 (d) *Prohibited transactions.* (1) A federal credit union must not acquire, or lease for one year or longer, premises from any of the following, unless NCUA waives this prohibition: